To use a client certificate for specifying an outbound two-way SSL connection, complete the steps described in the following sections:

-Add a client certificate to WebLogic Server's identity keystore and note the name of the alias under which the private key and public certificate are stored.
-This needs to be done only once.
-After completing the following steps, the ability to use a client identity for making an outbound two-way SSL connection is always available for the current WebLogic Server instance.
+Add a client certificate to WebLogic Server's identity keystore and define the name of the alias under which the private key and public certificate are stored.
+This task only needs to be done once.
+After completing the configuration steps, the ability to use a client identity for making an outbound two-way SSL connection is always available for the current WebLogic Server instance.

 To add a client certificate to the identity keystore, complete the following steps:

 - Create a client key pair (a public key and associated private key) and an alias for the private key and store it the WebLogic Server identity keystore.
 You can do this using the keytool utility.

 - Generate a Certificate Signing Request (CSR) and submit it to a certificate authority (CA), who returns the CA-signed client certificate.
 Oracle recommends using the same CA as for the server certificate so that both certificates have the same trusted root CA.

 - Store the CA-signed client certificate in the identity keystore.
 (If the client certificate is signed by the same CA as the server certificate, you can skip the step of storing the root CA certificate in the trust keystore because it is already there.